What Happens when Homeowner Dies without Will?

 How do you determine if this brother received a loan or a gift?
 What do you do about the brother who lives rent-free in the family home?
 How does the family now move the estate into probate without losing the house and the bank accounts, while maintaining a sense of family?

 For starters, an administrator needs to be appointed to begin the probate process and act as a mediator among the siblings.
 In Louisiana, the person named as the administrator is a close familyi member by preference.
 Barring some huge change of heart among the siblings, this is the only option.

-If the parents failed to name a personal representative and the siblings cannot agree on who should serve, an estate administration lawyer is the sensible choice.
+Another thing to keep in mind as to what happens when a homeowner dies without a will: If the parents failed to name a personal representative and the siblings cannot agree on who should serve, an estate administration lawyer is the sensible choice.
 The court may name someone, if there is concern about possible conflicts of interests or the rights of creditors or other beneficiaries.

 Unfortunately, if the child that is living in the home digs in his heels, there is little that can be done to remove the child.
 After all, that child will be a co-owner of the home as an heir under Louisiana law.
 The other siblings would have to petition the court for permission to list the home for sale and sell it, but the child living in the home can oppose that motion.
 This possibility is not available, however, if the home is eventually placed into the possession of the children.
 If the other children want to sell the home, they may be forced to sue the child living in the home in a lawsuit known as “partition by licitation”, the goal of which is to sell the home at a sheriff’s sale.
 Not an attractive prospect at all, because sheriff’s sales usually result in receiving a fraction of the true value of the property (a high bidder at the sheriff’s sale must present cash to purchase).